Emilyyan/Memory-Match-Game/README.md

 ## Pokemon-Memory-Match-Game

 A Vue.js project
-A final project developed by me and [Yihua](https://github.com/luvnico) for course Web Front End Development, an online card match game using Vue.js and Semantic UI which can help train short-term memory.
+Final project developed by me and [Yihua](https://github.com/luvnico) for course Web Front End Development, an online card match game using Vue.js and Semantic UI which can help train short-term memory.

 ## Build Setup